-New Research On Fossil Of Extinct Four-Million-Year-Old Hominin Shows Stunning Similarity To Humans Today
+New Research On Fossil Of Extinct 4-Million-Year-Old Hominin Shows Stunning Similarity To Humans Today

-Scientists have conducted research on the fossil of an extinct four-million-year-old cranium that was part of the Australopithecus genus, and have determined that this hominin was remarkably similar to humans living today.
+Scientists have conducted research on the fossil of an extinct 4-million-year-old cranium that was part of the Australopithecus genus, and have determined that this hominin was remarkably similar to humans living today.
 The fossil was originally recovered in the Sterkfontein Caves back 1995 and was the oldest hominin that had ever been discovered in South Africa, showing clearly how humans had evolved over time.

-As Science Daily report, scientists have used high resolution imaging systems for their virtual palaeontology to study the cranium of the fossil.
+As Science Daily report, scientists have used high resolution imaging systems for their virtual paleontology to study the cranium of the fossil.
 Dr. Amelie Beaudet, who works at the School of Geography, Archaeology and Environmental Studies of the University of the Witwatersrand, explained that studying the fossil’s cranium in a virtual fashion like this allows researchers to better understand the evolutionary connection between ancient hominins and modern humans today.

 “The Jacovec cranium represents a unique opportunity to learn more about the biology and diversity of our ancestors and their relatives and, ultimately, about their evolution.
 Unfortunately, the cranium is highly fragmentary and not much could be said about the identity nor the anatomy of the Jacovec specimen before.”